technofocus-pte/amlmlopsdepth/Lab 1/Lab1.md

 2. Select **Endpoints** from the left pane.

     ![A screenshot of a computer Description automatically generated](./media/image73.png)

 3. Select **Create** for Real-time endpoints

     ![A screenshot of a computer Description automatically generated](./media/image74.png)

 4. Select **credit_defaults_model** and then click on **Select.**

     ![A screenshot of a computer Description automatically generated](./media/image75.png)

 5. Select **Standard_E4s_v3** under the Virtual machine.
 Provide the Instance count as **1**

-> Accept the other defaults of a unique **Endpoint name** and the
-> **Deployment name** and then select **Deploy**.
+    Accept the other defaults of a unique **Endpoint name** and the **Deployment name** and then select **Deploy**.

     ![A screenshot of a computer Description automatically generated](./media/image76.png)

-**Note:** The endpoint creation takes around 20 minutes to complete.
+    >[!Note] **Note:** The endpoint creation takes around 20 minutes to complete.

 6. Once complete, the Provisioning state changes to **Succeeded**.

     ![A screenshot of a computer Description automatically generated](./media/image77.png)

 #### Task 8.2: Test with a sample query